 As compared to an open surgery, post-op pain is also less after laparoscopic repair.
 Patients can resume daily activities within a couple of days as well.

-Anshul understood that delaying his surgery could end up worsening his condition and causing further complications.
+Anshul understood that delaying his surgery could end up worsening his condition causing further complications.

-After a successful surgery, Anshul was up on his feet on the same day after the surgery and was discharged the next day.
+After a successful surgery, Anshul was on his feet the same day after the surgery and was discharged the next day.

 “I am glad I treated the hernia early and got my operation done.
 I was feeling better within a few days and my symptoms were also gone!” said Anshul at a follow-up consultation.